rubiefawn/remedy/docs/rules/mana-fighting-and-magic.md

 #### Proficiency

-Unlike skills, gambits must first be learned before they can even be used with incompetence.
+Unlike skills, gambits must first be learned before they can even be used at a novice proficiency level.
 If a creature does not first know a gambit, it cannot use it at all.
 Once a gambit is learned, however, its proficiency level can increase as normal.

 Gambits have a wide range of effects, and not all of them require checks.
 Many gambits will provide their own rules for how to handle proficiency with them.
 In addition, many gambits employ the use of a weapon, with which you may also have proficiency.
 If a tactic or gambit requires an attack roll, your proficiency for that attack roll is the proficiency of the weapon used, not the gambit itself.